pstelm/Vagabondstyle/README.md

 If you have any suggestions, feel free to contact me!

 ## Tools I've used
-Created with HTML and CSS (SASS), with layout based on flexbox.
+Created with HTML and CSS (SCSS), with layout based on flexbox.
 I used simple Javascript - mainly for aestetic purposes - and FormSubmit email service for contact form.

 ## What I learned
 - It gave me rough idea on how my design process should look like, as this was my first project for someone else.